What you need to know about EGUS and ulcer supplements for horses.

 Treating ulcers in horses

-Gastrosafe is suitable for horses with poor appetite, condition, and performance.
-Ideally fed to horses during or after veterinary treatment for ulcers to help support a healthy stomach environment, providing a natural alternative to maintain a healthy Gastrointestinal (GI) tract and a happy horse.
-A gut balancer will provide support to horses during stressful activities, travelling, competition and any changes in routine.
+Ideally fed to horses during or after veterinary treatment for ulcers to help support a healthy gut environment, providing a natural alternative to maintain a healthy GI tract and a happy horse long term.

-- no ingredients in Gastrosafe are listed on the FEI prohibited substances list
+No ingredients in Gastrosafe are listed on the FEI prohibited substances list.
+Competition safe, Anti-Doping checked.